eoghanpw/WSAA-coursework/README.md

-# WSAA-coursework
+# Web Services and Applications - Coursework

-Web Services and Applications
+This repository contains the [lab work](./mywork/),and [assignments](./assignments/) for the Web Services and Applications module.

+## Author
+Eoghan Walsh